SkylineCommunications/dataminer-docs/connector-help/connector_help/FOR-A_MV-4220_Multiviewer.md

 # FOR-A MV-4220 Multiviewer

-This driver allows you to monitor the FOR-A MV-4220 Multiviewer device via an SNMP connection.
-From version 1.0.1.x of the driver onwards, an additional serial connection is used.
+This connector allows you to monitor the FOR-A MV-4220 Multiviewer device via an SNMP connection.
+From version 1.0.1.x of the connector onwards, an additional serial connection is used.

 ## About